sunshine69/ansible-role-ec2_instance/README.md

    going to be attached to the instance.
 The volume must be created before and must be available for attach.

+* `ec2_instance_public_dns`
+* `ec2_instance_private_dns`
+   These dns will be created via route53 if they are of string type.
+The public will use the aws account specified in the variable below in the zone below.

+* `ec2_instance_route53_public_zone` - The public zone that we are going to create the public DNS entry.
+   Default: xvt.technology

+* `aws_route53_profile` - The aws profile used to create public route53 entry.
+   Optional and will use the current ec2 IAM profile to assume iam role route53_admin in the aws account if not provided.

 Dependencies
 ------------